8 min read

 Improving conversations with customers through automation

-Automation can create a competitive advantage for insurers because Conversational Process Automation, and automation more generally, is about doing more with less.
+Automation can create a competitive advantage for businesses because Conversational Process Automation, and automation more generally, is about doing more with less.
 It encompasses serving customers, putting more services online while using fewer resources, and opening up new opportunities to sell new products and services to customers.
 If customers are happy, they will come back and buy more products and services.

 How to enable self-service?

 To enable self-service there are technological, cyber-security, legal and regulatory compliance considerations to bear in mind.
 The technological requirements need to address any implications that may arise from poor security on customer and partner relationships by focusing on prevention rather than on reacting to a cyber threat in a way that requires a cure.
-With cyber-threats becoming ever more sophisticated, cyber-security needs to evolve.
+With cyber threats becoming ever more sophisticated, cyber security needs to evolve.

 Million explains:

 “All the management of the information has to also comply with GDPR.
 The interface has to be secure.
 It’s key to encrypt this communication channel.
 Insurers are risk-averse, and if the technological partner causes any security concern, they won’t want to move forward.
-Spixii deploys automation with a focus on security and compliance to make insurers comfortable with innovation.”
+Certified ISO27001:2022, Spixii deploys automation with a focus on security and compliance to make insurers comfortable with innovation.”

 Evolving cyber-security